-The Executive Chairman of the Board of Directors and the members of the management of Phoenix Mecano AG are participating in a share-based, long-term incentive (LTI) programme for the first time in 2023.
+The Executive Chairman of the Board of Directors and the members of the management of Phoenix Mecano AG have participated in a share-based, longterm incentive (LTI) programme since 2023.
 At the beginning of the vesting period, each plan participant is allocated performance share units (PSUs) totalling 20% of their fixed remuneration.
 The PSUs are converted into freely available registered shares in Phoenix Mecano AG after the three-year vesting period.
 The extent of the PSUs to be converted depends on two equally weighted performance conditions: 1. the return on capital employed (ROCE) and 2. the relative total shareholder return (rTSR).
 The ROCE target is set by the Board of Directors at the start of the vesting period and compared with the ROCE actually achieved each year.
-The rTSR is measured in relation to a comparison group.
-For both performance conditions, the maximum degree of target achievement is limited to 150%.
+The rTSR is measured in relation to a comparison group (closely based on the SPI industrial index).
+For both performance conditions, the maximum degree of target achievement is limited to 150 %.
 The market value of the PSUs is determined at the time of allocation using a Monte Carlo simulation, taking into account expected dividend payments, and is recognised in the statement of income over the vesting period.
-The number of PSUs is adjusted annually based on the change in performance.
+The number of PSUs is adjusted annually based on the change in ROCE performance and at the end of the three-year vesting period based on the change in rTSR performance.